scrapy/scrapy/docs/topics/api.rst

     the :class:`scrapy.interfaces.ISpiderLoader` interface to guarantee an
     errorless execution.

-    .. method:: from_settings(settings)

-       This class method is used by Scrapy to create an instance of the class.
-       It's called with the current project settings, and it loads the spiders found recursively in the modules of the :setting:`SPIDER_MODULES` setting.

-       :param settings: project settings
-       :type settings: :class:`~scrapy.settings.Settings` instance

     .. method:: load(spider_name)

        Get the Spider class with the given name.
 It'll look into the previously